AWARD-WINNING DOCUMENTARY FILMMAKER

 Young war widows

-Broadcast on ITV in September 2025 on the day convicted sex offender Christian Brueckner walked free, MADELEINE McCANN: SEARCHING FOR THE PRIME SUSPECT re-examines the compelling evidence linking him to one of Britain’s most enduring missing-child cases.
+Broadcast on ITV in September 2025 on the day convicted sex offender Christian Brueckner walked free, MADELEINE McCANN: SEARCHING FOR THE PRIME SUSPECT re-examines the evidence linking him to one of Britain’s most enduring missing-child cases.
 Former Detective and Criminologist Graham Hill, present during the 2007 investigation, returns to Portugal and Germany to trace Brueckner’s criminal past, meet those who knew him and build a psychological profile of the prime suspect at the centre of this case.

 Painstakingly crafted from soldiers’ helmet cam footage during Afghanistan’s bloodiest summer on record, INTO THE HORNETS NEST for the landmark BBC series OUR WAR, was described by Sunday Times as ‘a film that has as much power and poignancy as an epic war movie.’
-Katharine’s direction earned her a BAFTA nomination - Best Factual Director - highlighting her ability to transform raw frontline footage into dramatic, cinematic narrative.
+Katharine’s direction earned her a BAFTA nomination - Best Factual Director - highlighting her ability to transform raw, frontline footage into dramatic, cinematic narrative.
 The series won a BAFTA - Best Documentary Series.